paulnguyen/cmpe281/personalproject/mongodb/readme.md

 **Result:** The disconnected node will become secondary and by using ```rs.slaveOk()```, it will become consistent with the replicaset and will get the updated data.

+# Conclusion
+We have succesfully tested the partition tolerance in Mongo Database.